Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-matted-fur-safe-removal-methods.md

 Gentle restraint prevents squirming without causing panic.
 Wrap your cat in a towel like a burrito if necessary, leaving only the matted area exposed.

 Never force a struggling cat.
-If positioning becomes a battle, stop and try again later—or call a professional.
+If positioning becomes a battle, stop and try again lateror call a professional.

 ### Step 4: Apply detangling spray